Ameba-AIoT/ameba-mcp/src/wifi-diagnostic-mcp-wrapper/README.md

 Simply ask Claude natural language questions:
 - "Check the WiFi status of device dv1"
 - "What's the signal strength of dv1?"
-- "Show me the WiFi logs for device dv1"
+- "I want to check if there are wifi events for device dv1"
-- "Show me the connection history of dv1"
+- "Show me the wifi connection history of dv1"
 - "Please check the detail connection information of device dv1"

 ### With HTTP API (MCP Wrapper)